schlesingerphilipp/local-open-claw-project/README.md

 # OpenClaw + LM Studio Local Setup
+ALL CREDITS TO the OpenClaw Project.
+This is just a local setup I am using.
+It acts like a template for projects for me.

+## What it does
 Run OpenClaw in a Docker container with a local LLM served by LM Studio.
+OpenClaw can build and run containers.
+So it is not secure or anything.
+Just not screwing up the host machine immendiatly.

 ## Prerequisites